 Patan Durbar Square – The Heart of the City

 Finally, we arrive at Patan Durbar Square, a UNESCO World Heritage Site and the cultural heart of the city.
 Surrounded by ancient royal palaces, intricately carved temples, and historic stone water spouts, the square is a masterpiece of Newar architecture.
-The former royal palace now houses the Patan Museum, where visitors can explore sacred artifacts and religious art.Highlights of the square include the Krishna Mandir, a Malla-era temple built entirely of stone; the Bhimsen Temple; the intricately carved golden window; and Sundari Chowk.
-Numerous statues of kings and artistically detailed palace windows further enrich the site’s charm.
-Patan Durbar Square is not just the main attraction of the Patan Day Tour but also one of the most remarkable heritage sites in Nepal, showcasing centuries of art, devotion, and craftsmanship.
+The former royal palace now houses the Patan Museum, home to sacred artifacts and religious art.
+Highlights include the Krishna Mandir, Bhimsen Temple, the golden window, and Sundari Chowk.
+Altogether, Patan Durbar Square stands as one of the most remarkable heritage sites in Nepal, showcasing centuries of art, devotion, and craftsmanship.

 Are you ready to step back in time and uncover the living heritage of Patan?

 Blossom Expeditions has carefully crafted a Patan Heritage Walking Tour Itinerary that blends history, spirituality, culture, and cuisine into one unforgettable experience.
-From ancient temples and sacred monasteries to bustling local markets and authentic Newari flavors, this guided tour offers the perfect way to truly experience Patan.
+From ancient temples and sacred monasteries to lively local markets and authentic Newari flavors, this guided tour offers the perfect way to truly experience Patan.
 Whether you are a history enthusiast, a culture seeker, or simply looking for the best things to do in Patan, this journey is designed to meet your interests and expectations.

 Blossom Expeditions